How do we calculate your baby’s due date?

 Can your baby’s due date change?

 Absolutely.
-Not only will your doctor or midwife use one of these formulas to calculate your due date, he/she will also measure your baby’s growth by measuring your fundal height during each prenatal appointment and/or measure your baby via ultrasound between 8 and 12 weeks gestation.
-If your baby is consistently measuring bigger or smaller than expected for your gestation, your due date may change.
-This can happen if you have irregular cycles because it can be more difficult to determine your date of conception or if you ovulate earlier or later than expected.
+Your doctor or midwife will use one of the formulas mentioned above to calculate your due date.
+They will also measure your baby’s growth by measuring your fundal height during each prenatal appointment and/or measuring your baby via ultrasound between 8 and 12 weeks gestation.
+If your baby consistently measures bigger or smaller than expected for your gestation, your due date may change.
+This can happen if you have irregular cycles because it can be more challenging to determine your date of conception or if you ovulate earlier or later than expected.

 Note: Conception does not always occur on the date of intercourse.
 Sperm can live inside your body for up to 5 days.
 It all depends on when you ovulate and release an egg.
 If you have intercourse on the day of ovulation, you may conceive that day.
-However, if you have sex up to 5 days before ovulation, you will not conceive until your body releases an egg and the sperm can fertilize it.
+However, if you have intercourse up to 5 days before ovulation, you will not conceive until your body releases an egg and the sperm can fertilize it.
 That is the day you conceived a baby.

 How likely are you to go into labor on your due date?

 The chances of you delivering your baby on your estimated due date are slim.
-This is why it’s called an estimated due date (EDD) because it is exactly that, just an estimate.
-Only 1 in 20 women give birth on their due date.
+This is why it’s called an estimated due date because it is precisely that, just an estimate.
+Only 5% of women give birth on their due date.
 This doesn’t account for mothers who are carrying multiples who typically deliver two are more weeks earlier.
-For mothers carrying singletons, you can expect to give birth within the two weeks before or after your due date.
+For mothers carrying singletons, you can expect to give birth within two weeks before or after your due date.
 On average, first-time mothers deliver 8 days past their due date.